Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 Compression algorithms have been designed to recognize those chunks and can even look at how these chunks interact.

-Local tests has shown that farbfeld easily beats paletted PNG-images.
+Local tests have shown that farbfeld easily beats paletted PNG-images.
 Try for yourself and look at the bzipped results!
 There is no need for special grayscale, palette, RGB, 1-, 2-, 4-, 8-, 16-Bit subformats.